 '''

-// Java

-package SmartProxy;

-import org.omg.CORBA.SystemException;

-1

-public class SmartNC

 extends NumberCruncherStub {

 // Store an NCManager proxy

 private NCManager theNCManager;

 2

 public SmartNC () {

 // Create NCManager proxy

+try {

 theNCManager = NCManagerHelper.bind ();

 catch (SystemException se) {

-. . .

 }

 3

 public int crunch (int number) {

 NumberCruncher actNC = null;

 // Create default proxy for current

 // least busy NumberCruncher object

 try {

 actNC = theNCManager.getNumberCruncher ();

 catch (SystemException se) {

+. . .

 }

-'''

-'''

 // Make remote invocation

 return actNC.crunch (number);

 }

+}

 '''

-- I. Class SmartNC inherits from the default proxy class generated by the IDL compiler.
+- 1. Class SmartNC inherits from the default proxy class generated by the IDL compiler.
 It therefore inherits all of the code required to make a remote invocation: if required, each SmartNC method can make a call-up to its base class's method to make a remote call.
 However, this functionality is not required in this example. - 2.
 The SmartNC constructor initializes a member variable holding a proxy for the NCManager object by calling NCManagerHelper.bind(). - 3.
 The crunch() method first obtains a default proxy for the current least loaded NumberCruncher object by invoking NCManager.getNumberCruncher().
 The implementation of the smart proxy factory class, described in "Defining a Proxy Factory for Smart Proxies", prevents this invocation from creating a second smart proxy.
 The smart crunch() method then invokes the default crunch() on the newly created object.